thibmeu/draft-darling-key-directory-over-http/draft-darling-key-directory-over-http.md

     |                         |                         |
 ~~~

-## Cache behaviour

-Cache control, intermediaries

-Client should use cache directive per key, so that if a key becomes invalid,
-they use the next one in their cache.

-TODO: write about key preference, based on not-before, not-after, or order in
-the directory.

 ## Key ID

 Each key in the directory MUST be associated with a unique Key ID.